InumanSoul/kotauth-docs/src/content/docs/authentication/overview.md

 - Rate limiting: 5 login attempts per minute per IP per workspace, 5 MFA attempts per 5 minutes, 3 password reset attempts per 5 minutes
 - PKCE is required for public clients (SPAs and mobile apps)
-- Refresh tokens rotate on every use — possession of a revoked token triggers full session revocation
+- Refresh tokens rotate on every use — replaying a previously rotated token revokes all sessions for the user (family revocation)
+- Confidential clients must authenticate (Basic or POST) on refresh, introspection, and revocation endpoints
+- TOTP codes are single-use per time step — replay of an already-consumed code is rejected
+- Login error responses are normalized — all rejection branches return the same message with timing equalization to prevent user enumeration
 - Sessions store only the hashed token value — raw tokens never persist to the database
 - HTTPS is enforced in production mode (`KAUTH_ENV=production`)